 Watermelon Candy Stripe Skirt.
 New for 2009!
 Alternating stripes of pale watermelon and dark watermelon, all with copious green and purple metal flakes.

 Watermelon Chartreuse Skirt.
 Watermelon pepper is the top soft plastic lure color in the world, and a lot of anglers go through the effort to dye the tips of watermelon soft baits with bright chartreuse dye, thereby adding a shot of contrasting color.
 Now here's the same great color for jig skirts.
-This skirt combines a full 44 strands of mottled watermelon pepper with a swatch of chartreuse pepper strands to add the desirable contrast.
+This skirt combines a full 44 strands of mottled watermelon pepper (actually, 22 strands each of our two best watermelon colors) with a swatch of chartreuse pepper strands to add that desirable accent color and vivid contrast.

 Watermelon Two-Tone Skirt.
 One of the top-selling soft plastic lure color in the world is now a great color for skirts.
 This two-tone skirt combines half dark green watermelon pepper plus half pale green watermelon pepper.
 So now you can use two tones of one of the world's best soft plastic colors at the same time in a jig skirt - and on a spinnerbait too!
 Believe it or not, watermelon is an incredible spinnerbait color - but 99 out of 100 anglers may never try a watermelon spinnerbait.
 Will you?